All About Heather Chamberlain

-* This is a good activity to pair children into writer and illustrator.
-The pairing would be best done by the class teacher prior to the session.
+* If there is the desire to pair the children into writer and illustrator, it is best done prior to the commencement of the session.

-* Completed work can be forwarded to the author who will select some to publish on her website.
+* Completed work can be forwarded to the author who will select some to publish on the Happy Bottom Books website.

 Key Stage Three:

 Heather is prepared to discuss the possibility of working in secondary schools with students wanting to write for younger children.
 This could also be a collaborative session with students from the Art and English faculties working together.

 ‘This book has lots of qualities to recommend it.
 Its style of writing is unique as it encompasses a range of rhyming patterns and poetry techniques which are complimented by comic illustrations.
 In my opinion it would engage even the most reluctant reader and has great potential for use within the English curriculum.’ – J. Walsh (retired English Co-ordinator)

 ‘I really enjoyed reading ‘Major Payne in Happy Bottom’.
 It had lots of funny parts in it and I liked the use of vocabulary the author, Heather Chamberlain, chose.
 The puppets were awesome.
 My favourite part of the day was when Heather came into our classroom as we designed some characters and started to write our own poems.
 I love poetry but I haven’t quite finished mine yet.’
 By Joe

 ‘When Heather Chamberlain came to our school I really enjoyed listening to her read her book.
 I particularly liked the puppets; Woofbot, Fireside, Scurry and Panic.’
 By Mollie